 The State has one Trooper who completed training for carrier investigations in September 2014.
 The Trooper is committed to other duties as a New Entrant Auditor.
-The Trooper was trained for carrier investigations in order to conduct investigations resulting from New Entrant Safety Audits.
-The level of his participation in conducting carrier investigations is limited to maintaining his certification.
-The Trooper is expected to conduct six investigations during FY19.
+The level of his participation in conducting carrier investigations is limited to maintaining his certification and providing support to the Delaware Program office.